The British citizenship rules

 There are other ways you can become registered as a British national.
 You can also register your right as a British citizen by descent if on 31 December 1982 you were a citizen of the United Kingdom and Colonies through birth, parent or grandparent’s birth, legal adoption, naturalisation or registration.

-You can also be eligible for Citizenship by descent if:
+You can also be eligible for British citizenship by descent if:

 - You are a citizen of the United Kingdom and Colonies by connection with the Falkland Islands and Dependencies (such as South Georgie and the South Sandwich Islands)

-The key difference to identify with this type of citizenship is that you cannot automatically pass on your citizenship to any of your children who are born abroad.
+The key difference to identify with British citizenship by descent is that you cannot automatically pass on your citizenship to any of your children who are born abroad.